Michael Avenatti Pleads Not Guilty to Defrauding Porn Star Client Stormy Daniels

 (NEW YORK) — The pugilistic and embattled attorney Michael Avenatti pleaded not guilty Tuesday to defrauding his most famous client, porn star Stormy Daniels, and seized the spotlight to toss a barb at President Donald Trump.

-Avenatti barely spoke during his 10-minute appearance before a federal judge in New York, except to answer a few brief procedural questions.
-His lawyer entered the plea on his behalf on charges of wire fraud and aggravated identity theft.
+Avenatti barely spoke during his three appearances before federal judges in New York, except to answer a few procedural questions.

+Twice, though, he vented to journalists his disgust with the prosecutions and his disdain for the president.

+Avenatti rose to fame representing Daniels in her battle to be released from a nondisclosure deal she had signed regarding an alleged affair with the president.
+Daniels has said she had sex with Trump in 2006, when he was married; Trump denies the affair.

+“I am now facing the fight of my life against the ultimate goliath, the Trump administration,” he said.
+“I look forward to a jury verdict in each of these cases.
+I am confident that when a jury of my peers passes judgment on my conduct, that justice will be done, and I will be fully exonerated.”

+His long day began at 6:54 a.m., when he surrendered to be booked formally on wire fraud and aggravated identity theft charges announced in an indictment last week stemming from his representation of Daniels.

-Bail was set at $300,000.
-Avenatti, who surrendered to federal authorities in the early morning, agreed to have no contact with Daniels while the case is pending.
+Bail was set at $300,000 at an initial court appearance.
+Avenatti, 48, agreed to have no contact with Daniels while the case is pending.

-Later Tuesday, Avenatti was asked by reporters to comment as he walked to courthouse elevators.

-“Anybody know when the president and Don Jr. are going to be arraigned?” he quipped.

-It was the continuation of a feud he has carried on with the president and his son during television appearances and through social media.

-In his second appearance of the day, one of Avenatti’s lawyers told U.S. District Judge Deborah A. Batts, who would preside over a trial, that he thought the case should be combined with charges Avenatti faces in California.
+In his second appearance of the day, one of Avenatti’s lawyers told Judge Deborah A. Batts, who would preside over a trial, that he thought the case should be combined with charges Avenatti faces in California.
 A prosecutor disagreed.
 The judge left the issue for future consideration.

-Then, Avenatti headed off to a third court appearance, this one involving separate charges that Avenatti tried to extort millions of dollars from Nike, the sportswear company.
+In a final court appearance, Judge Paul G. Gardephe asked Avenatti how he would plead to four separate charges of trying to extort millions of dollars from Nike, the sportswear company.

-Avenatti rose to fame representing Daniels in her battle to be released from a nondisclosure deal she had signed regarding an alleged affair with the president.
-He made scores of appearances on cable news shows criticizing Trump, who has denied that an affair occurred.

 Avenatti was indicted last week on charges that he cheated Daniels out of $300,000 she was owed for her book, “Full Disclosure,” which was published in October.